-The Certified Identity and Access Manager® (CIAM) designation is the only registered and vendor-neutral certification which is recognized globally as the top information security certification for identity and access management professionals.
+The Certified Identity and Access Manager® (CIAM) designation is a registered and vendor-neutral certification which is recognized globally as the Gold Standard information security certification for identity and access management professionals.
 The program offers comprehensive training with online study materials, video course, and exam to certify candidates and improve their career advancement opportunities in the fastest growing segment of cybersecurity.

 Identity and Access Management (IAM) is the most important discipline of information security which aims to manage user identities and their access to enterprise resources and data.
 IAM governance and programs including policies, processes, and technologies manage user identities and enforce what they can access and do within a system through authentication, authorization, and accounting.

 CIAM® professionals continuously assess their organizations’ existing capabilities in the identity lifecycle to prioritize business investments, close compliance or control gaps, and identify process improvements to reduce costs.

 Watch this video to learn more about the Certified Identity and Access Manager (CIAM)® program:

 A short video training about identity and access management is available to teach exam candidates as well as those who are contemplating to become certified about the core topics of the CIAM program.
 Click here to preview and purchase the video course.